cookhe/ocotillo/README.md

 export OCO_HOME="$HOME/<path-to-code>/ocotillo"
 export PATH="$OCO_HOME/bin:$PATH"
 ```
+where `<path-to-code>` is where you've cloned the code in the previous step.
 Don't forget to source the file so these changes take effect!
 ```
 source ~/.bashrc
 ```